 Poe was an assistant coach at UNC Wilmington from 2007-2010.
 While with the Seahawks, Poe coached Brittany Blackwell to CAA Rookie of the Year and Second Team All-CAA honors.
 Following her time in Wilmington, she served as Director of Video Services and Scouting for East Carolina during the 2010-11 campaign.
 Poe was responsible for the film breakdown for all opponents and produced scouting reports for coaches and players.

 Prior to taking over the Red Flash program, Poe spent seven seasons as an assistant coach to Dan Durkin at Duquesne, guiding the Dukes to four winning seasons.
 During her time as an assistant, four student-athletes earned eight Atlantic 10 All-Conference honors while five garnered Academic All-Conference accolades.

 Poe got her start in the coaching ranks as a student assistant to Kittie Blakemore as an undergraduate student at West Virginia University.
 She worked in the communications and journalism fields, covering scholastic basketball for the Dominion Post, a daily newspaper in Morgantown.
 After graduation, she was a middle and high school educator and coach in Northern Virginia for eight years.

 Having earned a B.S. in Physical Education from West Virginia in 1989, Poe has devoted an abundance of time in a variety of clinics throughout her years of coaching including participating in YES (Youth Education through Sports) events and Coaches vs. Cancer clinics.

-Poe served as a voter for the WBCA and USA Today top 25 polls from 2005-07 and is a member of the Women's Basketball Coaches Association.
+Poe served as a voter for the Women's Basketball Coaches Association (WBCA) and USA Today top 25 polls from 2005-07 and is a member of the WBCA.